NDIS Compliance Software & Platform — Built for SIL Operators, Free to Start.

 Australian data residency

-Supabase Sydney for the database, Cloudflare R2 APAC for files, Railway Singapore for the API with a 95-millisecond round-trip.
-No data routes through US regions.
+Supabase Sydney for the database, Cloudflare R2 APAC for files, Fly Sydney for the API.
+Customer data is stored and processed in Australia; the few US sub-processors we use (error reporting, payments, AI) are named in our privacy policy.
 The Commission's data-handling expectations under the new framework are easier to meet when residency isn't a footnote.

 How Aura OS compares

 Three commercial categories show up when SIL operators evaluate compliance software.
-Aura OS sits in a fourth — compliance-first, flat-priced, sized for SIL specifically rather than the broader disability sector.
+Aura OS sits in a fourth — compliance-first, free to start, priced by participants, sized for SIL specifically rather than the broader disability sector.

 01 — Enterprise incumbents